 Sure, you’re strong — but are you powerful?
 There’s a big difference: Strength is measured by your capacity to move an external load while power is your ability to produce the greatest amount of force in the shortest amount of time.
 Power is crucial in almost all sports, from beach volleyball to golf, and developing this skill set can lead to higher one-rep maxes, especially on dynamic lifts like the snatch and the clean and jerk.
 Yet, even the strongest of women rarely live up to their power potential — especially when it comes to upper-body training.

-Power up your next sweat session with these four moves using a nonreactive (e.g., large, soft Dynamax ball) medicine ball.
+Power up your next sweat session with these four medicine-ball moves.
 Choose one of a moderate weight rather than the heaviest you can lift; according to the American College of Sports Medicine, power development comes from accelerating a load then releasing it, not from decelerating it as it returns.

 Stand with your feet outside shoulder-width apart straddling the medicine ball.
 Keep your chest up and back straight as you squat and grab the medicine ball with both hands.
 Stand quickly and lift the ball up overhead.
 Once your arms are fully extended, slam the ball on the floor between your feet, using your core, hips and arms to generate as much downward force as possible.